TeamMacLean/fraxinus_version1_data_analysis/selectsequences_cov_alt_allele/user_play_stats/dataset_progress/Fraxinus_alignment_analysis_select_reads.md

 Each Fraxinus player user access stats are printed such as number of days they are active and number pattern alignments they have attempted during the period

 Resulting file has following header
-* `"Datsetid"   "Players_total"  "Players_active"  "No.ofalignments"    "Notempty_alignments"   "Maxscoreperread"   "Readnumber"`
+* `"Datsetid" "Players_total" "No.ofalignments" "Players_active" "Usable_alignments" "Empty_alignments"   "Maxscoreperread"   "Readnumber"`

 Meaning of the terms used in the headers mentioned above: